Actuarial Model Ingestion & Testing Workflows

 async def execute_projection_batch(batch_id: str, policies: pd.DataFrame) -> dict:

-"""Execute projection for a single policy batch with structured logging."""
+"""Execute one policy batch with structured logging."""

 logger.info(f"Starting batch {batch_id} | Records: {len(policies)}")

-await asyncio.sleep(0.1) # Simulate I/O or compute
+await asyncio.sleep(0.1) # placeholder for I/O or compute

 logger.info(f"Completed batch {batch_id}")